The Scene Objects panel

 To attach a sound to an object:

-- In the Scene Objects panel, right-click the object name or a container within the object where you would like to add the sound.
+- In the Scene Objects panel or Object Structure panel, right-click the object name or a container within the object where you would like to add the sound.

-- The new sound comes with various properties, which can be accessed by right-clicking the name of the audio and choosing Properties.
+- The new sound comes with various properties, which can be accessed by right-clicking the name of the audio in the Object Structure panel and choosing Properties.
 From the Properties panel, you can set the same properties as in a standalone sound emitter, which are explained in Uploading a sound.